+No. of periods: 3

-Subject: TEACHING MET OF Mathematics HODS AND PRACTIO CE Year:1 Option n: : SME Topic Area: Understanding the Mathematics syllabus for primary education Sub Topic: - Unit 1: Introduction to tea No. of periods:4 Key unit competence: Exp lain the essence of tea ching Mathematics in primar y and how mathemat ical skil ls are applied in everyday life Learning objectives Content Teaching/ Learnin Knowledge and understanding Skills Attitudes and values - Activities Explain the importance of learning mathematics in primary levels.
-Explain the components and role of each mathematical concept found in the syllabus of primary levels.
-Summarize the components of primary mathematics syllabus.
-Describe the importance of teaching Mathematical concepts at primary schools.
-Develop positive attitudes towards learning mathematics at primary school Being cooperative and displaying a teamwork spirit.
+Key unit competence: Explain the essence of teaching Mathematics in lower primary and how mathematical skills are applied in everyday life.

+Learning objectives Content Teaching/ Learning Knowledge and understanding Skills Attitudes and values Activities Explain the importance of learning mathematics in lower primary level.
+Explain the components and role of each mathematical concept found in the syllabus of lower primary levels.
+Summarize the components of lower primary mathematics syllabus.
+Describe the importance of teaching Mathematical concepts at lower primary schools.
+Develop positive attitudes towards learning mathematics at lower primary school Being cooperative and displaying a teamwork spirit.
 Show curiosity about the role of mathematics in everyday life.
-Rationale of teaching and learning Mathematics in basic education; Description and role of primary mathematics syllabus components; Importance of teaching Mathematics at primary schools.
-In groups, students- teachers carry out a research in the library or on internet and discuss the rationale of learning and teaching mathematics in primary education.
-In groups, students analyze the components of primary mathematics syllabus, share ideas and present their findings to the whole class. presentations with the conten natics sy llabus n, mathematics for primary se 1 1 1.
-1. 1.
-Resources: Mathematics syllabus for primary, syllabus for Foundation of education, manila paper and a projector where applicable.
+Rationale of teaching and learning Mathematics in basic education; Description and role of lower primary mathematics syllabus components; Importance of teaching Mathematics at lower primary schools.
+In groups, students-teachers carry out a research in the library or on internet and discuss the rationale of learning and teaching mathematics in lower primary education.
+In groups, students analyze the components of lower primary mathematics syllabus, share ideas and present their findings to the whole class.